 If you love water parks Atlantis is the perfect place to stay (or just play!) in the Bahamas.
 Aquaventure water park is perfect for a day trip!
 You’ll find kid-friendly to heart pounding water slides, lazy rivers and dozens of pools and play areas.
 If you’re not staying at the Atlantis Paradise Island Resort, you’ll take a water taxi to the island and will need a day pass to take advantage of the water park.

 Interested in exploring local culture?
 Rent scooters, grab a local map, and make your way to the Straw Market, where you can buy beautiful souvenirs and support the traditional craft of straw working.

 While you’re on those scooters (or walking, or taking a taxi) there are other great things to do in Nassau including visiting the Government House, National Art Gallery, and Parliament Square.
 Many of the tours available on the island will take you to these local attractions and it’ll be up to you whether you want to see them on a self guided tour, with a group and a tour guide, or choose a more exciting option.
 Among the more exciting options are ATV, Jeep, or Segway tours.

-Whatever you choose to do in Nassau (or if you choose to do nothing at all!) you'll have a great time, experience great food (and rum!), and find yourself becoming immersed in "island culture" from the moment you step onto the island.
-Nassau is a destination that never disapoints!
+Whatever you choose to do in Nassau (or if you choose to do nothing at all!) you’ll have a great time, experience great food (and rum!), and find yourself becoming immersed in “island culture” from the moment you step onto the island.
+Nassau is a destination that never disappoints!